 We’ve talked a lot about boat weight, including dry weight and how to come up with a boat’s Gross Trailer Weight, what we haven’t talked about yet is why GTW is important.
-Each vehicle has a few maximum capacities listed by the manufacturer.
+All cars, trucks, and SUVs have a few maximum capacities listed by the manufacturer.
 Below is a table outlining the weights to keep in in mind before attaching your boat to your vehicle:

 |GTW||Gross Trailer Weight||Trailer + gear|

 |GVWR||Gross Vehicle Weight Rating||Vehicle + people and gear|